release-it/release-it/README.md

 release-it
 ```

-You will be prompted to select the new version, and more prompts will follow based on your setup.
+You will be prompted to select the new version, and more prompts will follow based on your configuration.

 Run release-it from the root of the project to prevent potential issues.